MangelMaxime/Nacara/docs/content/guide/deploy.md

 )
 ```

-The theme stands down wherever a page of yours already claims that path, so you have no conflict to
+The theme writes its own only where no page of yours claims that path.
+Use `Route.file` for
-resolve and nothing to turn off.
-Use `Route.file` for anything else a host expects at a literal
+anything else a host expects at a literal path.
-path.

-Either way the page is ordinary content, so it has your theme, your navbar and your search box.
+Either way the page is ordinary content: your theme, your navbar, your search box, and links
-Its links go through the route table like any others, which matters more here than elsewhere: a
+resolved through the route table - which matters here, since a reader hits this page at an
-reader who hits the 404 page is at some arbitrary deep URL, where relative links would break.
-The
-development server serves this page too, so you see locally what a reader gets.
+arbitrary deep URL.
+The development server serves it too.

 ## GitHub Pages